shakeliaj/peach-frontend-challenge/README.md

 - making the pagination & query params on the **/search** page bi-directionally functional,
 - potentially using styled-components for a little more dynamism,
 - updating the rating stars UI to be more accurate (show half and 3/4 stars for decimal ratings),
-- and writing some reusable SCSS (mixins, variables, etc.)
+- writing some reusable SCSS (mixins, variables, etc.),
+- and TESTING!
+I'd write unit tests for the services and some E2E tests for the UI functionality